 Was looking forward to this race as its set in an amazing location, with lots of techie bits and tough climbs.
 But best of all, this year it was held a week before the national marathon champs, so was going to be a final attempt to get some distance on a mountain bike under my belt.
 I really enjoy this race and that was a main motivation for signing up again this year - well that and the fact I won the masters category in 2009.
 But that's the only time I've actually finished the race.
 In 2010 I DNF'd and skipped last year as there was a baby on the way.

-While the weather in the week leading up to the race was mixed, the morning was blue sky's and sunshine.
+sky's and sunshine.
 I had no doubt it was going to be mucky in places on the hills, but nothing too bad.
 There was a great turn out from all the main clubs north and south of the border.
 I got signed on quickly despite the large numbers and dropped off my bottles.
 Then it was a quick spin back to the car to get ready and to the start line.

 The first big challenge was the climb up to the mast.
 Its a brute - long, steep, and windy.
 At this stage Aaron O’Donghue had pulled a gap on James McCluskey, with myself and James McMaster maybe 20 seconds behind.
 After that you had Aidan McDonald, Jim Haide and Sean Downey (as far as I could see) not far off.